canalplus/rx-player/doc/api/index.md

 ## Overview ####################################################################

 The RxPlayer has a complete API allowing you to:
-  - load and stop video or audio contents
+  - load and stop contents containing video and/or audio media data
-  - perform trickmodes (play, pause, seek, etc.) as a content is loaded.
+  - control playback (play, pause, seek, etc.) when a content is loaded.
   - get multiple information on the current content and on the player's state.
-  - choose a specific audio language or subtitles track
+  - choose a specific audio language, subtitles track video track
+  - force a given bitrate
-  - set your own bitrate and buffer length
+  - update the wanted buffer length to reach
   - and more

 The following pages define the entire API.

 :warning: Only variables and methods defined here are considered as part of the API.
-Any other property or method you might find by using our library can change without notice (not considered as part of the API).
+Any other property or method you might find in any other way are not considered as part of the API and can thus change without notice.

-Only use the documented variables and open an issue if you think it's not enough.

 _Note: As some terms used here might be too foreign or slightly different than the one you're used to, we also wrote a list of terms and definitions used by